bisnad/MotionContinuation/rnn_interactive/README.md

 ##### Motion Data and Weights Import

 During startup, the tool loads one or several mocap capture files and the model weights from a previous training run.
 By default, the tool loads these files from an example training run whose results are stored in the local data/results folder.
-This training run used as motion capture data an XSens recording of solo improvisation.
+This training run is based on a XSens recording of a solo improvisation.
 The model was trained on this data to predict the motion continuation given a short initial motion as input.
 To load a different training run, the following source code has to be modified in the file `rnn_interactive.py.`

 ```
 mocap_file_path = "data/mocap"